sarsamurmu/ocg-sans/README.md

 designing programs (except, maybe Glyphs), since it is a generic designing program.
 Also, there's more flexibility in using scripts, I could automate almost all aspects of font post-processing.

 ## License
-This Font is licensed under the SIL Open Font License.
+This font is licensed under the SIL Open Font License.
 See [LICENSE](./LICENSE.txt)